2021 Atlanta spa shootings: Cherokee County shooting

+When Long finished using the bathroom, he walked out, pulled out his 9mm handgun, and aimed it at Paul Andre Michels.
+Michels was in the back of the building using his cellphone while leaning over a counter.
+Long fatally shot him once in the head.
+Long began walking towards the front of the business in the main hallway.
+His next victim, Daoyou Feng, was in room 3.
+Feng poked her head out of the room and Long shot her once in the head.
+Long entered room 4 and shot Xiaojie Tan once in the head.
+Long then walked into room 2 and injured a man.
+Long entered room 6 and fatally shot customer Delaina Ashley Yaun González once in the torso while she was hiding in the corner of the room.
+Her husband was receiving a service in another room.
+Only six people in the building were left uninjured.

 Long left Young's at 4:50 p.m.
 Shots were fired at some point after.
 A customer who survived a gunshot wound said the gunman walked into Young's and began firing.
 The customer threw himself to the floor and begged the gunman not to shoot him.
 The gunman demanded him to look up at him, and when the customer complied, he was shot in the face.

 The first 9-1-1 calls reporting the shooting to the Cherokee County Sheriff's Office were made at 4:54 p.m.
-Police arrived within minutes of Long leaving.
-There, they found two people fatally shot and three others wounded in different rooms down a hallway; two of the wounded later died at a hospital.
-Police found a male customer, whose wife and fellow customer was fatally shot, sitting on a bed in another room, scared and confused, and detained him for four hours.
+Police arrived at Young's within minutes of Long's departure.
+They found two people fatally shot and three others wounded in different rooms down a hallway; two of the wounded later died at a hospital.
+Police found a male customer, whose wife and fellow customer were fatally shot, sitting on a bed in another room, scared and confused, and detained him for four hours.